panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 The first direction of flow happens during the initialization.
 The input value is initialized with `'Unknown'` the `text` ref's initial value.

-The second direction of flow occurs when you type into the input field.
-The input field updates `text` ref according to what user types.
+The second direction of flow occurs when you type into the input field. `v-model` takes the value of the input and updates `text` ref with it.

 ## 2. v-model vs v-bind

-[v-bind](https://vuejs.org/api/built-in-directives.html#v-bind) is another data binding mechanism in Vue: `<input v-bind:value="text" />`. `v-bind:value` can be shortened to `:value` (`v-bind` part can be omitted, but don't forget to keep the colon `:value`).
+[v-bind](https://vuejs.org/api/built-in-directives.html#v-bind) is another data binding mechanism in Vue: `<input v-bind:value="text" />`. `v-bind:value` can be shortened to `:value`.

 What is the difference between `v-model` and `:value`?

 `<input :value="value" />` is a one-way data flow mechanism.
 To understand the difference let's look at an example.

-Let's change the previous example from `v-model="text"` to `:value="text"`:
+Let's change the previous example's input tag in template from `v-model="text"` to `:value="text"`:

 ```vue {6}
 <script setup>